iter8-tools/iter8/mkdocs/docs/concepts/experimentoverview.md

 4. When the experiment finishes, Iter8 runs tasks specified under `spec.actions.finish` such as version promotion.

 ## Experiment spec in-brief
-A brief explanation of the key stanzas in an experiment spec is given below.
+A brief explanation of the key fields in an experiment spec is given below.

 ### spec.target